lozymon/lm.maker/README.md

 ![alt tag](https://github.com/lozymon/lm.maker/blob/master/docs/images/set%20css%20attribute%20to%20element.png)

 ####lm jQuery functions
-  - jQuery
+  * jQuery
+    **Description:**
-  > **Description:** Accepts a string containing a CSS selector which is then used to match a set of elements.
+    Accepts a string containing a CSS selector which is then used to match a set of elements.
 In this maker version it's also addes suport for using the name of a component to select a element

-  >
+    **Parameter**
-  > 1. A string containing a selector expression
+      1. A string containing a selector expression

   - jQuery Callbacks
   > **Description:** A multi-purpose callbacks list object that provides a powerful way to manage callback lists.